-The BS Program is a new program that Virscend University plans to start in the Fall of 2022.
-This program is designed for students with an Associate Degree that are looking to receive a Bachelor's Degree in Business Administration.
+This is a new program that Virscend University plans to start in the Fall of 2023.
+This program is designed for students with an Associate Degree that are looking to receive a Bachelor Degree in Business Administration.
 Please read the information below and contact The Admissions Department for further information at (909) 502-6252 or email admission@virscend.com.

-Bachelor of Science (BS) in Business Administration Bachelor of Science (BS) in Business Administration Program Name Program This program is designed to help students obtain business Description administration knowledge and skills.
-Students develop competencies in Description the rapidly changing economy with new opportunities arising daily in the business world.
+Bachelor of Science (BS) in Business Administration Program Name Program Description This program is designed to help students obtain business administration knowledge and skills.
+Students develop competencies in the rapidly changing economy with new opportunities arising daily in the business world.
 The students will acquire tools to prepare them to meet the challenges of a global marketplace in a wide variety of industries.
 Program Mission Our mission is to inspire business professionals to be intellectually prepared for the fast-changing global business environment.
-Program After completing the Business Administration program, students will be Objectives able to: Demonstrate knowledge of the strategic management process and an ability to assess industry attractiveness and the competitive environment.
-Explain how effective leaders use their interpersonal skills to promote change, communicate vision, provide a sense of direction, and inspire employees.
-Successfully utilize the tools and techniques of managerial accounting to make decisions about both day-to-day operations and long-term tactics and strategies.
-Utilize the tools and methodologies needed to solve marketing problems, including developing marketing plans and the use of various marketing strategies.
-Identify and analyze the pertinent concepts and theories of law, ethical issues that arise, and the principles of legal reasoning.
-Apply fundamental processes, theories, and methods to business communication in the workplace and the overall writing initiative.

-Learning Outcomes Demonstrate proficiency in English composition, including the ability to use appropriate style, grammar, and mechanics in writing assignments and to conduct academic research.
-Demonstrate an understanding of computer applications and proficiency in the managerial applications of Internet technology, including the application of management principles to business-to-consumer, business-to-business, and intrabusiness commercial ventures.
-Identify and apply fundamental math concepts for operations and problem solving and apply basic statistical concepts and tools in order to correctly interpret the results of statistical analyses.
-Critical Thinking: Students will demonstrate conceptual learning, critical thinking and problem-solving skills.
+Program Objectives After completing the Business Administration program, students will be able to: • Demonstrate knowledge of the strategic management process and an ability to assess industry attractiveness and the competitive environment. • Explain how effective leaders use their interpersonal skills to promote change, communicate vision, provide a sense of direction, and inspire employees. • Successfully utilize the tools and techniques of managerial accounting to make decisions about both day-to-day operations and long-term tactics and strategies. • Utilize the tools and methodologies needed to solve marketing problems, including developing marketing plans and the use of various marketing strategies. • Identify and analyze the pertinent concepts and theories of law, ethical issues that arise, and the principles of legal reasoning. • Apply fundamental processes, theories, and methods to business communication in the workplace and the overall writing initiative. • Demonstrate proficiency in English composition, including the ability to use appropriate style, grammar, and mechanics in writing assignments and to conduct academic research. • Demonstrate an understanding of computer applications and proficiency in the managerial applications of Internet technology, including the application of management principles to business-to-consumer, business-to-business, and intra-business commercial ventures. • Identify and apply fundamental math concepts for operations and problem solving and apply basic statistical concepts and tools in order to correctly interpret the results of statistical analyses.

+Learning Outcomes Critical Thinking: Students will demonstrate conceptual learning, critical thinking and problem-solving skills.
 Business Ethics: Students will demonstrate awareness and knowledge of social responsibility, ethical leadership and citizenship issues in the local, rational and world communities.
 Team Skills: Students will demonstrate interpersonal skills for working in a dynamic and diverse world including in a team.
 Communication Skills: Students will demonstrate effective oral and written communication skills in English.
-Business Functions: Students will demonstrate an understanding of all business functional knowledge to address business problems.
-Quantitative & Technical Skills: Students will demonstrate quantitative and technology Semester Units 60 semester units Is an Externship or No Internship Required?
-To consider this are given a student over the grandets all granded and Graduation To complete this program a student must complete all prescribed Requirements courses and earn a cumulative 2.0 grade point average.
-Final Tests or Yes.
-Students are evaluated through written and performance Exams assessments in each course taken in this program of study.
+Business Functions: Students will demonstrate an understanding of all business functions, practices and related theories and integrate this functional knowledge to address business problems.
+Quantitative & Technical Skills: Students will demonstrate quantitative and technology Globalization - Students will learn the fundamental theories and practices of globalized environment, supply chain and government policies and apply the relevant concepts to facilitate efficient globalized operations Semester Units 60 semester units Is an Externship or Internship Required?
+No Graduation Requirements To complete this program a student must complete all prescribed courses and earn a cumulative 2.0 grade point average.
+Final Tests or Exams Yes.
+Students are evaluated through written and performance assessments in each course taken in this program of study.
+Required Internship or Externship No

-Required No

-Internship or

-Externship